bonsai-rx/docs/articles/reactive-tolist.md

 ### Related Operators

-Use [`ToArray`](xref:Bonsai.Reactive.ToArray) if you do not need to manipulate elements in the collection.
+Use [`ToArray`](xref:Bonsai.Reactive.ToArray) if you do not need to add or remove elements from the collection.